CaoimheOBrien/WebUIDesign_2025GroupProject/README.md

   Our website integrates interactive features to allow for resource sharing.
 This space fosters a dynamic and supportive learning environment, ensuring students receive the resources that they need to succeed.

 6. Key design goals and user needs identified
+• Sign in/Sign out
+• Create quiz/ manage quizzes
+• Take quiz
+• Multiple modules
+• Learning resources
+• Track academic progress

+• Provide both college students and lecturers a chance at improved learning opportunities
+• Easy access to students’ progress in quizzes and marks for lectures
+• Enables the users to access different pages depending on if the user used the staff sign in or the student sign in
+• Simple set up for lecturers to setup their own notes to be accessed in the learning resource section
+• Intuitive access to quizzes for students and lectures

 7. Brief summary of research insights or personas used

 # 🔧 Key Features
-8. List core pages (e.g. Homepage, About, Contact, etc.)
+8. List core pages
+   Main Homepage; Student Homepage; Staff Homepage;
-9. Highlight dynamic or interactive elements (e.g. search, gallery, forms)
+10. Highlight dynamic or interactive elements (e.g. search, gallery, forms)
-10. Note responsiveness and accessibility efforts (e.g. mobile layout, alt text, colour contrast)
+11. Note responsiveness and accessibility efforts (e.g. mobile layout, alt text, colour contrast)

 # 🛠️ Technologies Used
 11. Svelte.js